Tawny crazy ant (also has been called the hairy crazy ant, Caribbean crazy ant and Rasberry crazy ant)

 Mississippi: Hancock, Harrison, and Jackson Counties (MacGown 2011 and MEM records).

-Georgia: Brooks, Camden, Chatham, Dougherty, and Glynn (MEM and UGA records).
+Georgia: Brooks, Camden, Chatham, Dougherty, Glynn, and Lowndes Counties (MEM and UGA records).

 Louisiana: Ascension, Calcasieu, East Baton Rouge, Iberville, Lafayette, Lafourche, Morehouse, Orleans, St. Bernard, St. Martin, St. Tammany, Terrabonne, Vernon, Vermilion, Washington, and West Baton Rouge Parishes, (Carlton 2014, Carlton and Bayless 2013, Hooper-Bui et al. 2010, Morgan 2011, Ring 2014. and Pers.
 Comm.
 David Oi, USDA-ARS, Gainesville, FL).